angular/angular/aio/content/guide/router.md

 A router must be configured with a list of route definitions.

-The first configuration defines an array of two routes with simple paths leading to the `CrisisListComponent` and `HeroListComponent` components.
+The first configuration defines an array of two routes with simple paths leading to the `CrisisListComponent` and `HeroListComponent`.

-Each definition translates to a [Route](../api/router/index/Route-interface.html) object which has a `path`, the URL path segment for this route, and a `component`, the component associated with this route.
+Each definition translates to a [Route](../api/router/index/Route-interface.html) object which has two things: a `path`, the URL path segment for this route; and a `component`, the component associated with this route.

 The router draws upon its registry of definitions when the browser URL changes